deemoe404/blog.dee.moe/source/_posts/Essay/what-xr-should-be-in-2023.md

 This article will only be discussing the second category since "VR" is already quite good at utilizing desktop graphics.
 Since "XR" refers to "Extended Reality", what kinds of extra information it can add to our reality?

-## "Extra Content"
+## "Extra" Content

 The Hololens and Vision Pro both mention a type of assistance that their devices can provide: 3D instruction in real life.
 However, what about the moments when you want to sit down, relax, and contemplate your real-life needs without the sci-fi scenes they present to you?

-![sci-fi](sci-fi.png "sci-fi")

 Hololens is designed for military and industrial usage, but Apple?
 Really?

+![sci-fi](sci-fi.png "sci-fi")

-I'm not saying their product is bad.
+> I'm not saying Vision Pro is bad.
 To be frank, they are creating one of the best XR "headsets" available right now.
 It's great for entertainment purposes and can be used as a **gigantic monitor** or for "**Spatial Computing**".

-Something that can provide assistance in everyday life is more like checking the map while traveling, receiving guidance during yoga sessions, or tracking food calories throughout the day.
+But for most people, something that can provide REAL assistance in everyday life is more like checking the map while traveling, receiving guidance during yoga sessions, or tracking food calories throughout the day.
 None of these tasks could NOT be accomplished without visual feedback, right?

 ## YES...?